-We have a client with four elevators, which they’ve been nursing along for the last 25 years.
-Over the last three years we’ve been recommending they replace their hallway carpeting and modernize their elevators, both large expenses.
-They replaced the carpeting in the elevator lobby areas, but have otherwise been delaying the carpeting and elevator modernization projects.
+We have a hi-rise condominium client with four elevators, which have served them well for the past 25 years.
+With each annual Reserve Study update over the last three years, we’ve been recommending to the client that they replace their hallway carpeting and modernize their elevators, both large expenses.
+The Board of Directors of the Association authorized the replacement of the worn out carpeting in the elevator lobby areas, but decided to defer the hallway carpeting replacement and elevator modernization projects for a few more years.
+Fortunately their Reserve Fund is strong (i.e., it’s kept pace with the ongoing years of carpet and elevator deterioration), so they have the cash necessary to accomplish these two necessary and anticipated projects.

-In our last Reserve Study update, we were impressed with the amount of interest their Reserve Fund was earning.
-They were proud to tell me they maximized their interest by committing it to long-term investment vehicles (they tied it up for 5 years).
-Generally, maximized interest is a good thing.
-But not in this case.
+In our last Reserve Study update, we were impressed with the amount of interest earning on their Reserve Fund.
+The Treasurer was proud to explain how the Association was maximizing reserve interest by committing their reserve funds to long-term (5-year) investment vehicles.
+Generally, maximized reserve interest is a good thing, but not in this case.

-The treasurer called, apologizing for “blowing us off” these last three years, because a prospective buyer of his neighbor’s unit backed out of the deal “because of the lousy hallways”, and in the last week two of the four elevators have gone down for expensive maintenance.
-The elevator service company says it will be cheaper to do a full modernization than repair the existing elevators.
+I received a call from the Treasurer when a prospective buyer of his neighbor’s unit backed out of escrow “due to lousy hallway carpeting”.
+The Treasurer also informed me that in the last week, two of the four elevators had gone down for expensive maintenance.
+The elevator service company informed the Board that it would be cheaper to do a full modernization than repair the existing elevators.

-So he is seeing that our recommendations of the last three years have are not all been crystal ball ideals, they are “real world” needs of the building.
-He is also now confronted with facing penalties for early withdrawl of the Reserve Funds they will need to do these two projects.
-Rather than being clever by earning a high interest rate, they’re actually going to be losing a bit of money.
+The Treasurer finally realized that our Reserve Study updates for the last three years had not been based on “pie in the sky” ideals, but the “real world” needs of the building.
+The Board is now confronted with penalties for early withdrawal of the Reserve Funds that they will need to accomplish these two necessary projects.
+Rather than benefit from the higher interest earnings, the Association is actually going to wind up losing some money in this transaction.

-Moral of the story – before you lock up your Reserve $ in a long-term investment vehicle to maximize your Reserve interest earnings, look at your Reserve Study.
-Don’t commit Reserve $ to savings that you need to spend!
-It may mean slightly less interest, but it also may save you some early withdrawl penalties.
+The moral of the story – before you lock up your Reserve money in a long-term investment vehicle to maximize your Reserve interest earnings, take a close look at your Reserve Study!
+Don’t gamble on making a long-term commitment of Reserve funds that you may need to spend for reserve projects in the near term.
+The result may be slightly less interest earnings, but the Association will avoid early withdrawal penalties and be in a position to accomplish critical Reserve projects in a timely manner.